 Pilot on the floor that actually sees weather-delay traffic

-Read the break room readiness quiz for service cadence and spend clarity.
+Read the break room readiness quiz for service schedule and spend clarity.
 The two week trial FAQ covers week-one setup and ambassador expectations.
 Local field notes frame the comparison employees make between office coffee and what they bought near the medical campus or downtown.
-The May lake-effect clouds and office moods article approaches the same weather context from a morale-and-adoption angle—pair both when you brief facilities.
+The May lake-effect clouds and office moods article approaches the same weather context from a morale angle—pair both when you brief facilities.

 When the waterfront draws lunch crowds on the rare clear afternoon, in-building adoption dips—that is context for ordering, not proof the program failed.
-Finance should compare weeks, not single days, before cutting a pantry line that looked empty on one warm Thursday everyone ate outside.
-Cup-based billing makes that conversation factual: pours track behavior instead of seat assumptions.
+Finance should compare weeks, not single days, before cutting a break room line that looked empty on one warm Thursday everyone ate outside.